The Philadelphia Area

 History buffs love Philadelphia, a former capital of the United States and the site of the signing of the Declaration of Independence and the Constitution.
 Students can visit the National Constitution Center, the Liberty Bell Center, Independence Hall, the Betsy Ross House, Penn’s Landing, City Tavern, and plenty of other historic and cultural sites.

 Philadelphia is a city rich with culture.
 The Philadelphia Museum of Art, the Franklin Institute, the Barnes Foundation, and the many other museums along the Benjamin Franklin Parkway offer student discounts.
 On the first Friday of every month, the art galleries in Old City are open late and free of charge.
 For a taste of the best Philadelphia cuisine, visit the Reading Terminal Market, or decide for yourself whether Pat’s or Geno’s makes the better cheesesteak.
-And of course, sports are a big part of Philly culture, from the Flyers and the Eagles games through the fall and winter months to the Phillies games in the spring and summer.
+And of course, sports are a big part of Philly culture, with teams such as the Flyers, 76ers, Eagles and Phillies rallying fans throughout the year.

 Community Service Opportunities